 Skip to main content

-The YouTube Video Data Scraper.
-With this scraper, you can scrape all basic video data, as well as subtitles and comments.
-Queries should be links to YouTube video pages.
-Links to videos can be collected using SE::YouTubeSE::YouTube.
-Using the YouTube video scraper, you can collect all data about a video in multithreaded mode.
+YouTube video data parser.
+With this parser, you can scrape all main video data, as well as subtitles and comments.
+Use links to YouTube video pages as queries.
+You can collect video links using SE::YouTubeSE::YouTube.
+Using the YouTube video parser, you can collect all video data in multi-threaded mode.

-A-Parser functionality allows you to save scraping settings for the SE::YouTube::Video scraper for future use (presets), ), set a scraping schedule, and much more.
+A-Parser functionality allows you to save SE::YouTube::Video parsing settings for future use (presets), set up parsing schedules, and much more.

-Results can be saved in the format and structure you need, thanks to the powerful built-in templating engine Template Toolkit which allows you to apply additional logic to the results and output data in various formats, including JSON, SQL and CSV.
+Saving results is possible in any form and structure you need, thanks to the built-in powerful Template Toolkit which allows applying additional logic to results and outputting data in various formats, including JSON, SQL, and CSV.

 Collected data